There’s a tremendous amount of people working remotely these days. Over 4 million in the US alone.

 Key Takeaway: When working remotely, take some safety precautions.
 Choose a dedicated workspace, take breaks and stay hydrated, invest in a comfortable office setup, and protect your data at all costs.

 Working remotely comes with its unique set of hazards.
-To stay safe while working from home, be aware of the following potential dangers and take steps to avoid them:
+To stay safe while working from home, be aware of the following potential dangers and take steps to avoid them (put intended):

 1. Slips, Trips, and Falls